dsilvaggio/Belly_Button_Biodiversity/README.md

 # Belly_Button_Biodiversity

 ## Overview
-  Bacterial species that have the ability to synthesize proteins to taste like beef are used in many plant based meat substitutes.
+  Bacterial species that can synthesize proteins to taste like beef are used in many plant-based meat substitutes.
 Improbable Beef, a food start-up, has partnered with microbiologists to search for and test bacterial species found inside human bellybuttons.
 It is probable that these species will lead to the next best beef substitute.
-A dashboard was created for both research participants and researchers to access that has information on the bacteria found by research participant ID number.
+A dashboard was created for both research participants and researchers to access that has information on the bacteria found by the research participant ID number.

 ## Results
   Using JavaScript and Plotly, the user can select which research participant ID they are interested in and three charts will be displayed on the website along with demographic information.
 The demographic information can be seen on the left side of the page and contains the participants id, ethnicity, gender, and other identifying factors.